ys112/PeerPrep/services/user/README.md

 2. Run the command: `npm install`.
 This will install all the necessary dependencies.

+3. Run the command `npm run create-admin` to create a new admin user.
+Make sure the necessary environment variables are present.

-3. Run the command `npm start` to start the User Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.
+4. Run the command `npm start` to start the User Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.

-4. Using applications like Postman, you can interact with the User Service on port 3001.
+5. Using applications like Postman, you can interact with the User Service on port 3001.
 If you wish to change this, please update the `.env` file.

-5. If there is no admin user in the database, run the command `npm run create-admin` to create a new admin user.
-Make sure the necessary environment variables are present.

 ## User Service API Guide